 Change your mindset

 This is probably the most difficult approach of all.
 Give yourself over to crashing, plain and simple.
-Recognize that the game gets played a particular way, and if you want to be in the game, you've play it that way.
+Recognize that the game gets played a particular way, and if you want to be in the game, you have to play it that way.
 It's not as dangerous as you think up there once you relax and let go.
 I find that I have to "reset" my own approach when I go from a period of local racing to a national level criterium.
 Whereas I'm used to being able to go where I want to and hold my spot in a smaller race, in the big races I have riders taking wheels from me and making contact at every turn.
 Instead of getting upset or annoyed, it's helpful just to accept the situation and do what you need to get the job done, with no concern for the risks (without being intentionally reckless yourself).
 If crashing's in the back of your mind, you're always more likely to crash.

 It always sounds easy on paper, but if you can implement some of these approaches, with practice you'll find your results in the field sprints will improve.
 Again, even if you don't have natural speed, focus on field sprinting as a skill you can acquire and become successful executing.
 As the races get harder, you'll need to field sprint less and less, but it will always be a situation you need to be prepared for.